ilamatos/xylem_implosion_safety/BLANK_README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://example.com)
+[![Product Name Screen Shot][product-screenshot]](https://example.com) Data and Rcode to reproduce analysis of the manuscript entitled "Leaf conduits grow wider than thicker and are vulnerable to implosion"
 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>